 I see snow everywhere.
 The going gets harder, not the vertiginous drops or the trail itself, but getting used to the thinner air.
 It is freezing cold.
 A team of donkeys with bells around their necks and backpacks is barreling towards me.
 I follow Sarki’s advice and cling to a rock – it’s easy to get tipped off the edge.
 We have some hot tea at Tukla and continue trekking towards Lobuche.
 As we reach Oxygen in, our next teahouse, I have the first altitude sickness symptoms.
 I feel dizzy and struggle with a severe headache.
 But still, we consider continuing the trek to the next village.
 It is hard to take decisions when you are going on this type of adventure and have no idea about your limits.
 Luckily we decide to rest and spend the night in Lobuche.

 FROM 4910 METERS TO 5164 METERS It’s 3:30 am when we start trekking towards Gorakshep, a small settlement and final stop before Everest Base Camp.
-I had my down jacket on, which well protected me against the brutal temperature.
-I struggle with the lack of oxygen but then I’m overwhelmed by the extraordinary empty skies.
-Out of this world.
+I have my down jacket on, which well protects me against the brutal temperature.
+I struggle with the lack of oxygen but I’m also overwhelmed by the extraordinary empty skies.
 We witness millions of stars give space to an unforgettable blue sky.
 The sun slowly rises behind the giant mountains.

 FROM 5164 METERS TO 5380 METERS